thenerdery/dot-net-standards/README.md

 ### Mechanism for Feedback

-Without documented standards, each team picks their own favorite tools and less incentive to share their findings with the rest of the discipline.
+Without documented standards, each team picks their own favorite tools and has less incentive to share their findings with the rest of the discipline.
 It becomes easy for information to become siloed.

 Standards provide a process for sharing feedback: if an approach recommended in the standards was detrimental to a project, we now have a place to bring that feedback to the attention of the entire discipline.

-Overtime, the standards and our discipline improve in parallel.
+Over time, the standards and our discipline improve in parallel.

 ## Consistency Principle

+Having documented recommendations is fairly new.
+This makes it likely that you'll encounter a project that does things a little differently.

 Whenever possible, follow the consistency principle.
 This means that if an existing project uses a method, framework, library, or any other development